 Explore Centuries of History in Petersburg

-Located just off I-95 and only six miles from Fort Lee, the Country Inn & Suites, Petersburg offers easy access to modern attractions as well as a variety of historical sites.
-Take a walk through the centuries with visits to Berkeley Plantation, built in 1726 and the family home of two presidents; Farmers Bank, opened in 1812; and Petersburg National Battlefield, site of a siege that changed the course of the Civil War.
-Pamplin Historical Park, home of the National Museum of the Civil War Soldier, features interactive exhibits that provide a taste of daily life in the Civil War era.
-Read more about these exciting attractions:
+Located just off I-95 and only six miles from Fort Lee, the Country Inn & Suites, Petersburg offers easy access to intriguing things to do with modern attractions and a variety of Virginia’s historical sites.
+Take a walk through the centuries with visits to Berkeley Plantation, the family home of two presidents; Farmers Bank, opened in 1812; and Petersburg National Battlefield, site of a siege that changed the course of the Civil War.
+Pamplin Historical Park, home of The National Museum of the Civil War Soldier, features interactive exhibits that provide a taste of daily life in the Civil War era.

 - Berkeley Plantation (19.6 miles)